The following article was provided by Steve Mergelsberg, Assistant

 responsible for stealing anything thrown crosscourt from the block area and

 higher.
-This may seem like a lot of area to cover, but Tarkanian believed that
+This may seem like a lot to cover, but Tarkanian believed that

 if your defenders are playing good, hard-nosed defence, the only pass that will